 Once the meeting is over, it’s time to pull together your notes and write the minutes.
 Here are some tips that might help:

-This post – Basic Sample of Board of Directors Meeting Minutes – in the Free Management Library – offers a typical format and content of board meeting minutes.
+This post – Basic Sample of Board of Directors Meeting Minutes – in the Free Management Library – offers a sample of the format and content typical for board meeting minutes.

 4. Distributing or Sharing Meeting Minutes

 As the official “minutes-taker” or Secretary, your role may include dissemination of the minutes.
 However, before you share these, be sure that the Chair has reviewed and either revised and/or approved the minutes for circulation.

 The method of sharing or distribution will depend on the tools that you and your organization use.
 Since minutes and other documentation can create a pile of paper, it’s great if you can use a paperless sharing process.
 For example, if you are using a word processing tool (e.g., Microsoft Word) that doesn’t offer online sharing, you might want to create a PDF of the document and send this and the other attachments or meeting documentation via email.
 Alternately, if you are all using Google docs – for meeting invitations, agenda and additional document sharing – you can simply “share” the document with that group once it has been finalized.
 Committee or Board members can simply read the documents online and save a few trees!

 Sharing in the Cloud?

 If your organization is using a cloud-based membership management system (like Wild Apricot), you can publish the minutes as a web page and give access only to the committee or Board members, depending on your organization’s needs.
 Through members-only webpages, you can create a secure online Intranet for your Board and committees.